Ninth House by: Leigh Bardugo – #1 in the Alex Stern series.

 Unlike in Bardugo’s YA fantasy duology, Six of Crows and Crooked Kingdom, the characters present in this book lacked true dimension and depth.
 Not only were they not nearly as fascinating or well-crafted, I found them to be entirely underdeveloped.
 At different intervals throughout the story, it was indicated that our main character, Alex, had a certain wicked quality about her.
 That definite potential that her character possessed is incredible.
 Alex was a flawed, haunting character, but that possibility for fabulous growth was wasted.
-Moreover, the traumatizing events that seemingly defined her existence and beliefs did not appear to influence or affect Alex’s development as a character.
+Moreover, the traumatizing events that seemingly defined her existence and beliefs did not appear to influence or affect her development as a character.
 Judging by what transpired in the first of a series (duology?), the occurrences looked to be almost pointless.

 That said, certainly the incidents played a considerable part in establishing Alex as a character… or so they should have.
 Ninth House was equally inconsistent in its pacing and the evolution of its characters.
-Naturally, talented authors are going to gradually reveal different aspects of a characters at numerous spots during a story.
+Naturally, talented authors are going to gradually reveal different aspects of a character at numerous spots during a story.
 And that is truly what it felt like Ninth House was attempting at (and I stress “attempting”).
 At points, Alex appeared as a portrait of ugly truth: a character that has a savage beast living in her, craving revenge.
-And at other points, we lost all memory of that feral monster and we were left with a shallow character.
+And at other points, we lost all memory of that feral monster and we were left with a shallow being.
 At a few instances, I delighted in Alex’s character, I delighted in that twisted, dark thing described to be living in her (it was almost Halloween, calm down).
-And yet, nearly the entirety of the story was composed of an Alex that felt utterly dissimilar from that monster, despite all those disturbing flashbacks we were handed.
+And yet, nearly the entirety of the story was composed of an Alex that felt utterly dissimilar from that monster, despite all those disturbing flashbacks we were delivered.
 As for the other characters, they were exceptionally uninteresting and felt almost irrelevant.